-Introduces a science and engineeringoriented, high-level programming language.
-Studies the C language and its application in problem-solving in a structured programming environment.
-Includes the concepts and practice of structured programming, problemsolving, top-down design of algorithms, basic C syntax, control structures, arrays, and data structures.
+CSC 130 - SCIENTIFIC PROGRAMMING ....
+3 CR Introduces a science and engineering-oriented, high-level programming language.
+Studies the C language and its application in problem solving in a structured programming environment.
+Includes the concepts and practice of structured programming, problem solving, top-down design of algorithms, basic C syntax, control structures, arrays, and data structures.
 Prerequisite or Co-requisite: MTH 173 or equivalent.
-Lecture 4 hours per week.
+Prerequisite: CSC 110 or permission of the instructor.
+Lecture 3 hours per week.